open-compensation-token-license/license-token-website/wikisrc/opulus-nft-security.md

 ## Regulatory Compliance and Legal Considerations

 As NFTs gain traction, platforms like Opulus must navigate complex legal landscapes, ensuring AML and KYC compliance.
 This upholds their responsibility to maintain a secure, legally sound environment.
+Explore [Opulus NFT legal implications](https://www.license-token.com/wiki/opulus-nft-legal-implications) for more details.

 ## Future Security Challenges and Innovations